kparuchuri/foto-gallery/README.md

 To simplify all this, I have a docker image available that takes 3 properties as environment variables - PiGallery2 URL, username, password - and deploys everything automatically in a container.

 Try it and please send me feedback.
+Note that this app runs as PWA (Progressive web app), hence most mobile browsers support this.

 https://user-images.githubusercontent.com/68288615/218384061-7f8e865d-8d80-4763-8a65-5aa039444c53.mp4